 The magazine used the information they gathered about each reader to target them with more relevant ads, upping their ad revenue.

 Encourage readers with high lead scores to subscribe

 A weekly publication saw success by changing their metering model.
-They started to see more subscriptions and newsletter sign-ups when they use readers’ lead scores (based on their behavior) to as a basis for their paywall.
+It started to see more subscriptions and newsletter sign-ups when they use readers’ lead scores (based on their behavior) as a basis for their paywall.

 Request log-ins in exchange for personalized experience (and better data tracking)

 In addition to a metered paywall, one newspaper implements what they call a “login” nudge.

 A login nudge incentivizes readers to log in to have a better experience.
 It allowed the newspaper to match what the information they had on their readers in the ESP with real-time onsite behavior.